lwjohnst86/analyzing-cohorts-course/chapter4.md

 xp: 100
 ```

 The STROBE guidelines indicate that both "crude" (unadjusted) and adjusted model results be shown.
 Showing both can be informative and insightful into the research question.
 Create a plot of your results showing both unadjusted and adjusted models.
+Do the same steps as in the previous exercise for creating the plot.

 `@instructions`
 - As in the previous exercise, create a plot of the estimates and confidence intervals of the predictors, but don't filter by model adjustment.
 - Expand on the previous exercise by splitting the plot by model using `facet_grid`.

 `@hint`
+- The vertical line should have a `linetype` of "dotted".
+- Select the facetting variable using `vars()`.

 `@pre_exercise_code`
 ```{r}